When life gives you lemons, make a Reader Question, and then use the lemons for a nice Greek Lemon Garlic Chicken (With Potatoes).

 The problem is that, over the years, we Catholics have developed shorthand ways of calculating the dates of the Ember Days.
 Thus, for September, it became common to say that the Ember Days were "the Wednesday, Friday and Saturday after the feast of the Holy Cross" (September 14).

 But the September Ember Days are actually supposed to fall on the Wednesday, Friday, and Saturday after the third Sunday in September.
-In other words, while they technically fall after the Feast of the Holy Cross, they aren't tied directly to it.
+In other words, while they technically fall after the Feast of the Exaltation of the Holy Cross, they aren't tied directly to it.

 Still, up until 1962, calculating the dates of the Ember Days in relation to the Feast of the Holy Cross worked.
 But in 1962, Pope John XXIII introduced some minor changes into the liturgical calendar.
 One of those changes had to do with how the Church decides which Sunday is the first Sunday of the month.

 Wait, what?
 Isn't that obvious?
 The first Sunday of the month is the first Sunday that falls in a given month, right?